phetsims/paper-land/docs/setup/device-setup.md

 #### Fine-tuning program detection

-If your setup is not detecting all of the dots on your papers, you won't be able to calibrate them and your programs will not be detected (or will be detected intermittently).
+If your setup is not detecting all of the dots on your papers, you will not be able to calibrate them and your programs will not be detected (or will be detected intermittently).

 You can fine-tune the requirements for detecting dots on the paper for your specific setup and lighting conditions.